27 November 2023

 Additionally, ensure the content is relevant to the audience and at the appropriate level of detail.
 This is where knowing your audience goes a long way and pays rich dividends in the world of presentation success.

-Before you crack your fingers, roll up your sleeves, and start putting together your presentation, you need to draw out the outline or structure of the presentation.
+Before you crack your fingers, roll up your sleeves, and start putting together your slides, you need to draw out the outline or structure of your slides.
 Ask yourself, “What is the best way to unfold your argument?” or “Should you start with a story or a statistic?” or “Should you go over the values behind the message first or cover that after you have given statistical evidence?”

 A well-thought-out outline can make a world of difference.
-If you get this wrong, you run the risk of making the presentation messy and confusing.
+If you get this wrong, you run the risk of making the slides messy and confusing.

 Lastly, a well-designed presentation displays content effectively through consistent use of typography, color, imagery, illustration, and sequencing.
 A consistent design should make each element of the design work well and nicely tie everything together.

 Try to sum up your key point for the audience in one sentence.
 Remember just one key point, not two or three.
 This way, if the audience fails to remember anything about your presentation, they will at least remember the one central idea.